sagtand/sagtand-colab/wp-content/plugins/all-in-one-seo-pack/readme.txt

 == Frequently Asked Questions ==

-Please read these **[FAQs](http://semperfiwebdesign.com/documentation/all-in-one-seo-pack/all-in-one-seo-faq/)** before requesting support for SEO from the
+Please visit our complete **[Documentation](http://semperplugins.com/documentation/)** before requesting support for SEO from the
 **[All in One SEO Pack Support Forum](http://semperplugins.com/support/)**

 [Translations](http://semperfiwebdesign.com/documentation/all-in-one-seo-pack/translations-for-all-in-one-seo-pack/)

 == Upgrade Notice ==

+= 2.2.7.6.2 =

+-Additional WooCommerce support

+= 2.2.7.6.1 =

+-New Indonesian translation – Thanks to Rio Bermano -Updated translations files (57 total languages!)
+-Improved support for WooCommerce when the Home page is also set as the Shop page -Social Meta Module – Update for Facebook’s Admin App ID

+= 2.2.7.6 -

+-Social Meta Module – Added support for Facebook App ID -Added a warning message when Search Engine Visibility is enabled in WordPress Reading Settings -Various under-the-hood code improvements
+-Changed when Noindex Settings are displayed in relation to Custom Post Type Settings

 = 2.2.7.5 =
-fixes:
+-fixes:
-category capitalization fixes
+-category capitalization fixes

 enhancements:
-futureproofing the performance function for PHP7,8 futureproofing the open graph and social meta function for PHP7,8 futureproofing the file editor function for PHP7,8 futureproofing the import-export function for PHP7,8
+-futureproofing the performance function for PHP7,8 -futureproofing the open graph and social meta function for PHP7,8 -futureproofing the file editor function for PHP7,8 -futureproofing the import-export function for PHP7,8

 = 2.2.7.4 =